kaushik316/ML_Madness/README.md

 # ML_Madness
-A machine learning model to (attempt to) predict the NCAA Basketball March Madness tournament
+A machine learning model to (attempt to) predict the NCAA Basketball March Madness tournament.
+Blog post on this project [here](http://kaushik316-blog.logdown.com/posts/1675209-march-madness-betrayed-by-a-machine)

 ### Usage
 Once you have all the files in the data folder downloaded, clean the files using the code in the notebooks folder.
 Order of execution is: